ricardojoserf/covert-control/README.md

 ### Common configuration values in config.py

-- **delay_seconds** (Optional.
-Default: 300): Seconds between checks of new files uploaded to the Google Drive or OneDrive folder or new videos in the Youtube channel.

 - **data_type** (Optional.
 Default: "text"):
 	- "text" - Generate text file (".txt") with the command in cleartext.
 	- "text_encrypted" - Generate text (".txt") file with the command encrypted with AES.
 	- "image" - Generate image file (".png") with the command in cleartext.
+The command is in the QR code of the image.
 	- "image_encrypted" - Generate image file (".png") with the command encrypted with AES.
 	- "audio" - Generate audio file (".wav") with the command in cleartext.
+The command ascii values are translated to binary values which form the audio.
 	- "audio_encrypted" - Generate audio file (".wav") with the command encrypted with AES.
 	- "video" - Generate video file (".avi") with the command in cleartext.
+The command is in the QR code of the frame of the video.
 	- "video_encrypted" - Generate video file (".avi") with the command encrypted with AES.

+- **delay_seconds** (Optional.
+Default: 300): Seconds between checks of new files uploaded to the Google Drive or OneDrive folder or new videos in the Youtube channel.

 - **aes_key** (Optional.
 Default: "covert-tube_2021"): Key for AES encryption.